-The close proximity of the Polaris fault to the West Tahoe fault could reveal significant seismic hazard implications for the North Tahoe–Truckee region.
+The close proximity of the Polaris fault to the West Tahoe fault may have significant seismic hazard implications for the North Tahoe–Truckee region.
 There is an ~3 km right step between the northern termination of the West Tahoe fault and the southern termination of the Polaris fault.
 A large magnitude event on the Polaris fault could trigger an event on the West Tahoe fault and vice versa.
 Wesnousky (2006) shows that earthquake ruptures along strike-slip faults will more easily propagate across a step of less than 3–4 km.
-Although that study focused explicitly on strike-slip faults north of the Lake, it is possible that a large displacement event on the Polaris fault could transfer stress and potentially trigger the West Tahoe normal fault.
+Although that study focused explicitly on strike-slip faults north of the Lake, it is possible that an event with large displacement on the Polaris fault could transfer stress and potentially trigger the West Tahoe normal fault.

 CONCLUSIONS

 The earthquake relocation process applied in this study successfully reduced hypocenter uncertainties.
-The final 5,890 relocated events, including adjusted phase and cross-correlation times, are more tightly clustered and reveal distinct limited length, typically high-angle, and often intersecting, fault structures.
-In cross section, and using interactive 3-D visualization tools, seismicity tends to align along vertical structures and is concentrated between depths of approximately 5 to 18 km in the North Tahoe-Truckee transition.
+The final relocations of the 5,890 events, using adjusted phase and cross-correlation times, are more tightly clustered and reveal distinct, limited length, typically high-angle, and often intersecting, fault structures throughout the study region.
+In cross section, and using interactive 3-D visualization tools, seismicity tends to align along vertical structures and is concentrated between depths of approximately 5 to 18 km (beneath the surface? below the geoid?) in the North Tahoe-Truckee transition.
 Dipping structures imaged in event relocations suggest that there is reasonable control on hypocentral depths in this study.
-The depth of the upper crustal seismogenic zone, through the North Tahoe–Truckee region, is fairly well constrained in this analysis at 18 km.
+The bottom of the upper crustal seismogenic zone, through the North Tahoe–Truckee region, is fairly well constrained in this analysis at 18 km.

 Focal mechanism results show 9:1 ratio between strike-slip and normal solutions.
 Fault planes from normal solutions tend to strike N-S, consistent with the major range front faults and local E-W oriented T-axis.
 Combined with high-precision locations, strike-slip mechanism nodal planes align along both NE and NW trending structures showing conjugate fault geometry in strike-slip dominated earthquake clusters, particularly in the North Tahoe area.

-P-axes are distributed within a general N-S trend with a highly varying plunge angle, while T-axes are oriented predominantly E-W and generally horizontal plunge.
-From the stress inversion, the local T-axis also displays local variations, rotating about 30 degrees counterclockwise from a WNW trend to ENE over a horizontal distance of 10 km just north of Lake Tahoe and west of the California–Nevada state line.
+P-axes are distributed within a general N-S trend with a highly varying plunge angles, while T-axes are oriented predominantly E-W and generally have horizontal plunges.
+From the stress inversion, the T-axes also display local variations, rotating about 30 degrees counterclockwise from a WNW trend to ENE over a horizontal distance of 10 km just north of Lake Tahoe and west of the California–Nevada state line.
 The stress field inversion isolates regimes of distinctly strike-slip and transtensional deformation along the Sierra Nevada-Great Basin boundary region.

-The majority of seismicity analyzed in this study is located within the strike-slip faulting dominated area, determined from the stress inversion, around Truckee, CA. However, the potential for a large magnitude earthquake is more likely to be associated with the major normal faults that trend through Lake Tahoe.
+The majority of seismicity analyzed in this study is located within the area around Truckee, CA, determined from the stress inversion to be dominated by strike-slip faulting.
+However, the potential for a large magnitude earthquake is more likely to be associated with the major normal faults that trend through Lake Tahoe.
 These normal faults are longer in length and more continuous compared with the strike-slip faults and could therefore lead to a larger magnitude event.
-Considering the potential linkage between NWL dextral faults and major range bound faults in the Tahoe area (i.e., newly discovered Polaris fault), as well as the considerable seismicity in the North Tahoe structural transition zone, it is important monitor small magnitude earthquake activity that may immediately precede a major earthquake in the Tahoe-Reno-Carson City area.
+Considering the potential linkage between NWL dextral faults and major range bound faults in the Tahoe area, such as the newly discovered Polaris fault, as well as the considerable seismicity in the North Tahoe structural transition zone, it is important to monitor small magnitude earthquake activity that may immediately precede a major earthquake in the Tahoe-Reno-Carson City area.

 ACKNOWLEDGMENTS: